 - Must have a current BSA Health and Medical Record form parts A, B, and C.

-- Scouts BSA or Venturing youth must be 13 years of age and fall within the maximum age allowance for their program registration.
-They must be a First Class Scout and have completed Introduction to Leadership Skills for Troops.
+- Must be a First Class Scout and have completed Introduction to Leadership Skills for Troops.

 - Venturers and Sea Scouts (male and female) must be at least 14, or 13 and have completed eighth grade, and fall within the maximum age allowance for their program.
 They must have completed Introduction to Leadership Skills for Crews or Ships.
 It is recommended that they have had at least one year of camping experience.
 While NYLT is not an outdoor skills course, it is important that each participant have basic camping and outdoor cooking experience.

 Introduction to Leadership Skills for Troops or Crews is required prior to attending NYLT.
 This is a training offered internally by Troops.
 For the new updated Syllabus click your unit type to download: TROOPS CREWS

 Submit Application to be on Winter, Spring or Summer 2020 NYLT Staff HERE.